SusanArend/TeamAllCaps/README.md

 Hover over a movie for more information, and click on any of the map markers for additional restaurant details, including rating, phone number, and website (or a google page for the restaurant if they haven't listed a website).
 Click the 'try again' button to get a new set of movies and food delivery options.
 PLEASE NOTE: Currently the food delivery option part of the site runs best if user limits testing to urban areas, where plenty of restaurants for various food types are marked with delivery available through the Google Maps API.
 In the future, we would consider adding results for more generic deliveries as well as restaurants offering carryout or a larger search in order to better include rural/suburban users.

-Explain what these tests test and why

-Deployment

-Add additional notes about how to deploy this on a live system

 ## Authors
 * **Michelle Didier** [meeshyd](https://github.com/meeshyd)